1852 Info 1a: John Harper Crompton

 Old Hoviley near the dye works - 89Kb jpg

-Above: A 2009 aerial photograph showing the position of Hoviley Brow Primitive Methodist Chapel
+Above: A 2009 aerial photograph showing the position of Hoviley Brow Primitive Methodist Chapel to the same scale as the 1897 map

-Double click on the aerial photograph to open a 620Kb A4 2009 aerial photograph of the wider area
+Click on the aerial photograph to open a 620Kb A4 2009 aerial photograph of the wider area

-Above: The site of Hoviley Brow, in 2009, from the intersection of Clark Way and Femally Street
+Above: The site of Hoviley Brow, in 2009, from the intersection of Clark Way and Femally Street Author

-Above right: The site of Hoviley Brow Chapel as it
+Above right: The site of Hoviley Brow Chapel as it looked in 2009 Author

 Right: The Hoviley Brow intersection of the Hyde bypass, part of the M67, under construction, between 1975 and 1978

-The Hoviley Brow intersection under construction - 19kB jpg
+Hoviley Brow intersection under construction - 19kB jpg

-Hoviley Methodist Church 1953 - 24kB jpg Left: Hoviley Methodist Church with umbrellas at the ready during a wet Whit Week in 1953
+Hoviley Methodist Church 1953 - 24kB jpg Left: Hoviley Methodist Church, with umbrellas at the ready, during a wet Whit Week in 1953

 The final marriage, at Hoviley Brow, was sanctified in May 1953.
 The last entry in the Register marks its closure and the closure of the Chapel.